CyriaqueCCN/ttrpg-utils/python3/README.md

 The `attack_median.py` file does the same, but instead of inputing a custom AC it compares against the Low, Median and High AC for a given level (using [this spreadsheet](https://paizo.com/threads/rzs42o1o?Bestiary-Stats-Spreadsheet)).

-This probably won't be updated, see the `Web src` folder for an up-to-date, hostable version.
+This probably won't be updated, see the `html` folder for an up-to-date, hostable version.